There’s no single bag that’s the right bag for everyone, but here are my tips to finding and buying the perfect suitcase for you.

 #1 Start by Evaluating your needs and travel style

-Is your body slim, heavy, or wider than average?
+- Is your body slim, heavy, or wider than average?
 If you’re looking for a backpack as your onebag, your build can significantly impact the type of backpack you need.
+Plus size travel packing lists may require more space.

-What’s your goal in one bagging?
+- What’s your goal for buying a suitcase?
 Do you want one gigantic check-able bag that contains a large variety of clothing options and supplies?
-Or do you want to pack ultra-light and travel with just a carry-on sized piece of luggage?
-What you want to pack will have a huge impact on the size of the backpack, suitcase, duffel bag, or luggage you’ll need for your one bag adventures.
+Or do you want to pack ultra-light and travel with just a carry-on sized piece of luggage and one or two outfits that can be easily washed in a sink?
+What you want to pack will have a huge impact on the size of the backpack, suitcase, duffel bag, or luggage you’ll need for your travel adventures.

 #2 Next, Reach out to your social circles and borrow bags for short trips.